 Events for kids by date

 - Films for families: The top 50 movies to watch as a family

 - Best things to do with kids in NYC this weekend

 - Family attractions in NYC: The 50 best sights and attractions

-- Best things to do in NYC for kids this weekend
+- The best things to do in NYC with kids this week

 - 50 things to do with kids in New York City in spring 2014